Chapter 31 BWV 122 Das neugeborne Kindelein

 Clearly this particular timbre is inspired by, and intended to evoke, the aura of the angels.
 We are told that although they once shunned us because of our sinning, they now sing happily of our salvation.
 The bass's dire message seems to have been regarded; God also has forgiven us and the coming New Year is an appropriate time to offer Him praise.
 The top flute plays a slightly adapted version of the complete chorale melody, reminding us of the main theme of the day, the renewal of the year heralded by the Infant Child.

-Familiarity with the canon might lead us to presuppose that this is the point where we might expect an extrovert expression of the joys of salvation and blessedness.
+Familiarity with the canon might lead us to presuppose that this is the point where we could expect an extrovert expression of the joys of salvation and blessedness.
 A good example may be found in C 8, a work preoccupied with thoughts of impending death.
 There the last (bass) aria is spectacularly jolly and positive with major keys and the 12/8 time signature combining to dispel fears and concerns.

 But that is not what Bach does in this work; there is no obvious change of mood or direction.
 The text of the fourth movement is not pessimistic----if God has forgiven us, who can harm us?
 The Child Jesus and the Lord himself provide our shield against all that the devil and our enemies can throw at us.
 This might well have given good reason to raise our voices in a song of rejoicing.